jka6502/sokkit/README.md

 The `Sokkit` instance is actually an array.
-Once `load` has returned (in synchronous mode), or the supplied `callback` has been called (in asynchronous mode), it will contain the `module.exports` of all plugin modules found.
+Once `load` has returned (in synchronous mode), or the supplied `callback` has been called (in asynchronous mode), it will contain the `module.exports` of all plugins found.

 From there, you can iterate over the loaded plugins, as you would with any other array: